murrekatt/cpput/README.md

 makes it clear what is the initial state, what is being done and lastly, what is tested for.

-Lastly, the helper macro DECLARE_TEST_MAIN_FUNCTION that defines a proper main that will run the test framework and all automatically registered tests.
+Lastly, the helper macro `CPPUT_TEST_MAIN` that defines a proper main that runs the test framework and all automatically registered tests.
 In most non-trivial cases you'll want to not put the macro in the same file as your tests, but rather have a separate main.cpp with this defined.

 	[main.cpp]

 	#include <cpput/TestHarness.hpp>

-	DECLARE_TEST_MAIN_FUNCTION;
+	CPPUT_TEST_MAIN;

 For larger test suits, it's recommended to group the tests per class in separate files and let the compiler combine them into a single executable.

 Test Macros